ravinpoudel/PhONA/README.md

 #### Introduction

-PhONA provides a framework to select a testable and manageable number of OTUs to support microbiome-based agriculture
+PhONA provides a framework to select a testable and manageable number of OTUs to support microbiome-based agriculture.

 ```R
 # installation